R3DRUN3/cloud-native/projects/cicd/tekton/demo-2/README.md

 1. *clone* a public git repository
 2. does *linting* against the *Makefile*
 3. does *linting* against the *README*
+4. *SAST* analysis to search for *hardcoded secrets* (api keys, tokens, passwords) in the repository
-4. does *linting* against the python code
+5. does *linting* against the python code
-5. executes a python *unit test*
+6. executes a python *unit test*
-6. does *linting* against the *dockerfile*
+7. does *linting* against the *dockerfile*
-7. does *linting* against the *helm/k8s manifests*
+8. does *linting* against the *helm/k8s manifests*
-8. checks the *deployment manifest* against *OPA Conftest* rules
+9. checks the *deployment manifest* against *OPA Conftest* rules
-9. *build* the *OCI image* and push it to a *local staging docker registry*
+10. *build* the *OCI image* and push it to a *local staging docker registry*
-10. *scan* the image for vulnerabilities
+11. *scan* the image for vulnerabilities

 Some tasks (eg. the linting and testing ones) are run in parallel to speed up the pipeline execution.
-In a real world scenario it is recommended to execute some tasks (eg. the linting ones) via [pre-commit hooks](https://pre-commit.com/).
+In a real world scenario it is recommended to execute some tasks (eg. SAST, linting) via [pre-commit hooks](https://pre-commit.com/).

-**Note**: this is intended as a local development environment not suitable for production.
+**Note**: this repository is intended as a demo on a disposable local development environment, this is not suitable for production.

 ## Requirements